 A CloudKitchens location in Dallas

-“What we found in those situations is that the revenue from walk-in traffic goes up,” Kalanick explained.
+“What we found in those situations is that the revenue from walk-in traffic goes up,” he said.
 “Because when lots of couriers are coming in and the complexity of everything starts to curve, you're trading offline orders for online orders.
 And when you get those online orders off-loaded, the brick and mortar revenue starts to buoy back up to where it was.”

-If ghost kitchens are the linchpin of the internet food court, then robotics are the linchpin of the ghost kitchen.
+If cloud kitchens are the backbone of the internet food court, robotics are the engine that powers it.

 “It takes out 50 percent of the labor on a bowl-type concept,” Kalanick said.
 “Eighteen food dispensers, 10 sauce choices, everything's thermally controlled.
 This robot is already running a $2 million AUV restaurant in Pittsburgh, right now, delivery only.”